 Senior Cats Have Different Needs

 Just as you humans go through changes throughout your lifespan and your minds and bodies change, so do us cats.
 Many of the health needs senior felines come with are comparable to human senior citizens, except on a smaller scale.
-As cats get older, their immune system becomes weaker and their everyday habits need tweaked in order for them to adapt more easily to the challenges that surface in old age.
+As cats get older, their immune system becomes weaker and their everyday habits need tweaking in order for them to adapt more easily to the challenges that surface in old age.
 Here are the main responsibilities an owner of a senior cat can expect, whether they already have an older cat or are planning on adopting one.

 - Extra support.
 If you’ve heard elderly humans complain about aching joints, shortness of breath, and poorer senses, you’ll probably understand what it’s like from a cat’s point of view.
 If an older cat’s sight, hearing, or smell are becoming poor, they will rely on familiarity and need you to be there for them when they have trouble getting around.
 In addition to diminished senses, an old cat will need softer, more plush bedding to help cushion their joints.
 Naturally, they’re going to spend more time resting than running about, so providing them with a comfier upgrade will ensure better sleep for an elderly cat!
 You can also help soothe their joints by learning how to massage your cat.
-Investing in or building steady-incline ramps or steps will reduce the risk of your senior cat hurting themselves if they already struggle with jumping up to higher places, and thus save you and your cat a visit to the dreaded vet.
+Investing in or building steady-incline ramps or steps will reduce the risk of your senior cat hurting themselves if they already struggle with jumping up to higher places, and thus save you and your cat a visit to the vet.

 - Grooming and hygiene.
 A senior cat will also need more assistance with grooming than their younger counterparts.
 As I’m sure both humans and cats can agree, the older you get, the more effort taking care of yourself requires.
 This is why doing the little things for a senior cat such as wiping away the gooey discharge from around their eyes, nose, and um...back door, go a long way in keeping a senior cat clean, especially if they have trouble making it to the litter box.
 Other maintenance tips for caring for a senior cat include trimming their claws and giving their fur an extra brushing.

 - Sure, an older cat may not display bursts of energy that require frequent play and stimulation, but they still need exercise!
-But they’ll probably play while lying down, so stick to dangly toys or kicking toys that allow elderly cats to get that rush of play without compromising too much of their energy.
+But they’ll probably play while lying or sitting down, so stick to dangly toys or kicking toys that allow elderly cats to get that rush of play without compromising too much of their energy.